LC-Linkous/nanoVNA_python/README.md

 ### Accessing the NanoVNA Directly

 In some cases, this library may not cover all possible command versions, or new features might not be included yet.
-The tinySA can be accessed directly using the `command()` function.
+The NanoVNA can be accessed directly using the `command()` function.
 There is NO ERROR CHECKING on this function.
 It takes the full argument, just as if arguments were entered on the command line.

 ```python